 Sister of Ursula (1978)

-a.k.a La Sorella di Ursula
+a.k.a. - La Sorella di Ursula (ITA)

-Marc Porel stars in an effectively written and rather sexy giallo film from Enzo Milioni.
+Marc Porel stars in a sexy and well written giallo film from Enzo Milioni.
+Severin USA R1 DVD

 The Film

-As a director, Enzo Milioni serves the film well making the sex scenes sexy and the murder scenes quite tense, although some viewers will be disappointed that he goes quite easy on the gore - quite a lot of blood but no guts.
+As a director, Enzo Milioni serves the film well making the sex scenes erotic and the murder scenes quite tense, although some viewers will be disappointed that he goes quite easy on the gore - there is a lot of blood but no guts.
 Some beautiful Italian seaside locations give the film nice backdrop and are well used.
 The soundtrack credited to Mimi Uva is very strong, ranging from raunchy sex themes to some dramatic orchestral music during the giallo scenes - it really gives the film a boost.

 Gothic beauty Barbara Magnolfi (recognisable to most Euro-cult fans for her brief role in Suspiria (1977)) plays the haunted lead particularly well, while genre favourite Marc Porel pleases the ladies even more than usual with a shaggy haircut and an effectively enigmatic performance.
 There are no big names in the rest of the cast but the performances are generally good and importantly the women all look good naked.

-In brief:
+In Brief

 Anyone famous in it?
-Marc Porel - made his name with a duo of Lucio Fulci Gialli, including Seven Notes in Black (1977)
+Marc Porel - made his name with a duo of Lucio Fulci gialli, including Seven Notes in Black (1977)

-Any gore/violence?
-Several very bloody scenes
+Any gore or violence?
+Several very bloody scenes.

-Fans of Giallo and Eurocult cinema should enjoy this.
+Who is it for?
+Fans of the giallo and Eurocult cinema should enjoy this.

 The DVD

 Visuals Original Aspect Ratio - 1.78:1 anamorphic widescreen.
-Colour.
+Colour

 Print quality and the transfer are very good with strong detail, minimal print damage and only very light grain.
 The opening and closing titles are rather more grainy.